 Testing The Berghaus Peak 3.1 Tent.

-I have used the Berghaus Peak 3.1 tent for wild camping on number of occasions.
+I have used the Berghaus Peak 3.1 tent for wild camping on a number of occasions.
 This product has accompanied me around numerous locations in The Peak District.
 The main reason for purchasing a new backpacking tent was to reduce the weight in my rucksack.
 My ideal backpacking tent would have been The Laser Ultra 1 by Terra Nova Equipment.
-The Laser Ultra 1 has been awarded the Guinness World Record for the lightest double wall shelter in the world.
+The Laser Ultra 1 has been awarded the Guinness World Record for the lightest double-wall shelter in the world.
 This awesome piece of kit is priced at £900.
-I couldn’t really compensate spending that amount.
+I couldn’t really justify spending that amount.
 Being a lover of Berghaus products, I decided to see what lightweight tents they offered.
 I finally made the decision to purchase The Peak 3.1 backpacking tent.
 I have since used this piece of kit in all types of weather and feel now is the time to write a Berghaus Peak 3.1 tent review.

 Berghaus Peak 3.1 Tent Review

 When the tent arrived, the contents looked slightly smaller than I had imagined.
 Although I was aware of the pack size: 48 x 15 x 15cm.
-The tent seemed smaller and a well packed product.
+The tent seemed smaller and a well-packed product.
 That said, it felt slightly heavier than I had anticipated.
 The pack weight is 1.95kg.
 Despite this, I was positive that I had purchased the correct product to suit my requirements.
 I checked that my rucksack (Vango Contour 60+10) would accommodate it.
 UPDATE: July 2018.
 I have since purchased a OEX Vallo 60+10 Rucksack at half price, which I can highly recommend.
 It surprised me to see how little room this tent took up.
 I was eager to get out and about to test my new tent.
 My first mission was Wild Camping on Kinder Scout in the Peak District, Derbyshire.

 Contents of The Berghaus Peak 3.1 Tent?

 After unpacking the contents supplied with the Berghaus backpacking tent.
-The pegs were good quality.
+The pegs were of good quality.
 I have had issues with the standard pegs supplied with other brands.
 It seems that having to replace pegs supplied with some tents is quite common.
 This is something that I have not had to do with the Peak 3.1. (hats off to Berghaus) The centre pole provided is also of a good quality.
 This product also includes a full repair kit.